keatonbuilder/kirbypeeps/elections/elections.md

 *Polls yet to open.*

+[^1]: General elections only consist of ballot measures and are held every month unless there are no ballot measures to be voted on.
-[^1]: Early voting is for staff and users that have acheived level 10.
+[^2]: Early voting is for staff and users that have acheived level 10.
+[^3]: Administration elections elect the head admin and are held yearly in December.
+[^4]: Moderation elections are the same as Administration Elections but elect a Head Mod.